WILDLIFE PRESERVATION SOCIETY OF QUEENSLAND – TOWNSVILLE BRANCH INC.

 Wildlife monitoring: A small group led by Denise began setting motion-sensitive cameras to see what wildlife could be captured on film.
 Additional cameras were purchased and several trips were made in the first 3 months of the year to a Council Nature Reserve at Ollera Creek.
 Later trips were made to private properties at Herveys Range and Oak Valley.
 Visits to the nature reserve came to a halt when the land surrounding it was stocked with cattle, and padlocked gates, “keep out” signs and barbed wire made access problematic to say the least.
 This created another issue which we needed to address, see the item below.

 Straying cattle: Our astute vice-president noticed that while the western boundary of these Ollera Creek properties was fenced to keep cattle from railway line and road, there was plenty of evidence that they were straying onto the beach trampling dune vegetation and potentially destroying nests of birds and turtles.
 We alerted TCC to the need for action to prevent this and to protect the Reserve from the impacts of cattle.
 We urged the use of wildlife-friendly fencing around the Reserve, providing information on its effectiveness in both protecting wildlife and containing cattle.
 (Thanks to our WQ Cassowary Coast colleagues for advice).
-After months of silence we heard this task had been given to NQ Dry Tropics NRM following the refusal of the property-owner to comply.
-We have yet to learn whether this fencing has been completed.
+After months of silence we heard this task had been taken on by NQ Dry Tropics NRM though we have yet to learn whether this fencing has been completed.